What is work study?

 • Student should indicate an interest in work study on the Free Application for Federal Student Aid (FAFSA).

-• A work study award may be on the student's Award Letter located in E-services.
+• A work study award may be on the student's Award Notification located in E-services.

 • Work study funding can be federal, state or institutional in origin.

 • A work contract is required.
-The work contract will require copies of identification such as a driver's license and social security card.
+The work contract will require verification of identity and employment authorization described in the packet.

-• Current wage per hour is $8.50.
+• Current wage per hour is $9.00 as of July 1st, 2015.
 The hourly wage has to meet the state requirements for minimum wage.

 • Number of hours per week allowed is predetermined by the financial aid office.